Black Death: Deaths

 In 1382, the physician to the Avignon Papacy, Raimundo Chalmel de Vinario (Magister Raimundus), observed the decreasing mortality rate of successive outbreaks of plague in 1347–1348, 1362, 1371 and 1382 in his treatise On Epidemics (De epidemica).
 In the first outbreak, two thirds of the population contracted the illness and most patients died; in the next, half the population became ill but only some died; by the third, a tenth were affected and many survived; while by the fourth occurrence, only one in twenty people were sickened and most of them survived.
 By the 1380s in Europe, the plague predominantly affected children.
 Chalmel de Vinario recognised that bloodletting was ineffective (though he continued to prescribe bleeding for members of the Roman Curia, whom he disliked), and said that all true cases of plague were caused by astrological factors and were incurable; he was never able to effect a cure.

 The populations of some Italian cities, notably Florence, did not regain their pre-14th century size until the 19th century.
 Italian chronicler Agnolo di Tura recorded his experience from Siena, where plague arrived in May 1348:

 Father abandoned child, wife husband, one brother another; for this illness seemed to strike through the breath and sight.
 And so they died.
 And none could be found to bury the dead for money or friendship.
 Members of a household brought their dead to a ditch as best they could, without priest, without divine offices ... great pits were dug and piled deep with the multitude of dead.
 And they died by the hundreds both day and night ...
 And as soon as those ditches were filled more were dug ...
 And I, Agnolo di Tura ... buried my five children with my own hands.
 And there were also those who were so sparsely covered with earth that the dogs dragged them forth and devoured many bodies throughout the city.
 There was no one who wept for any death, for all awaited death.
 And so many died that all believed it was the end of the world.

-The most widely accepted estimate for the Middle East, including Iraq, Iran, and Syria, during this time, is for a death toll of about a third of the population.
 The Black Death killed about 40% of Egypt's population.
 In Cairo, with a population numbering as many as 600,000, and possibly the largest city west of China, between one third and 40% of the inhabitants died within eight months.
 By the 18th century, the population of Cairo was halved from its numbers in 1347.